John Hansen (footballer, born 1924): Professional career

 In 1950, Hansen and Præst were joined by another Dane, captain of the 1948 Olympic team Karl Aage Hansen, who came from Serie A league rivals Atalanta Bergamo.
 The great level of understanding of those three great Danes made John Hansen feel as if he could play with his eyes closed, showing all of his skills.
-Not the kind of player to be present at every moment during a game, he was a very prolific goal scorer.
-Though he was not fast by Serie A standard, he was smart at the moment of getting unmarked and losing his defender, and had an incredible feeling for being at the right spot on the right moment.
+He was known as a goal scorer.
+Though he was not fast by Serie A standard, he understood getting unmarked and losing his defender, and had a feeling for being at the right spot on the right moment.
 During the 1951–52 Serie A season, Hansen scored 30 goals, earning him the "Capocannoniere" Italian top goal-scorer title, as he won his second Serie A championship with Juventus.
 He spent six seasons at Juventus where he scored 124 goals in 187 games in the Serie A.

 He moved to league rivals S.S.
 Lazio in 1954, where he played for one season and scored 15 goals in 27 games.
 He ended his Italian adventure in 1955 and moved back to Denmark.
 The strictly amateur Danish Football Association would not allow ex-professional John Hansen to play in the Danish leagues, and he and fellow Olympic teammate and ex-professional Jørgen Leschly Sørensen took to playing exhibition games.
 These games had free admittance and gathered such large crowds, that the Danish Football Association in 1958 decided to allow ex-professionals to reenter the Danish league, albeit only after serving a two-year quarantine.
 Hansen returned to play for BK Frem, where he ended his playing career in 1960.